Title X Family Planning Program

 The Senate was scheduled to begin considering their version of the LHHS Appropriations bill during the week of September 9.
 Senator Murray planned to offer an amendment in the LHHS Appropriations subcommittee to protect Title X, but those efforts were thwarted when Subcommittee Chairman Blunt cancelled the mark-up.

 On September 18, Chairman Blunt released a draft LHHS Appropriations bill that ignores the House-passed H.R 2470.
 Instead the Senate version would provide level-funding for the TPP Program and Title X—without any of the protections included in the House bill—as well as a funding increase for Sexual Risk Avoidance.
+No mark up has been scheduled for the Senate to consider their version of the LHHS bill.

 EXECUTIVE BRANCH THREATS TO TITLE X